Calculation of the histogram

 hist_range = 0:1/(histSize-1):1;

-Let's start calculating histograms.
-StatsBase.Histogram
+Let's start calculating the histograms.
+StatsBase.Histogram allows you to calculate histograms

 b_hist = fit(Histogram, blue_channel[:], hist_range)